A Comprehensive Guide to Microsoft SharePoint

 What is SharePoint used for?

-Microsoft SharePoint has existed for almost two decades and is commonly used as an intranet (i.e., an internet that is restricted to the organization that runs it).
+Microsoft SharePoint has existed for almost two decades and is commonly used as an intranet (i.e., an internet restricted to the organization running it).
 Why?
 It has an excellent track record of increasing the efficiency and productivity of businesses.

 One of the product’s main selling points comes from its collaboration features.
 For instance, users can work simultaneously on documents by sharing them with team members.
-If desired, users can get a list of a document’s editing history that shows what was edited, when, and by whom.
+Users can get a list of a document’s editing history that shows what was edited, when, and by whom.

 Another prime feature of SharePoint is its security and compliance controls, which include multifactor authentication (MFA), unified session sign-out, and external sharing policies.
 To protect sensitive data, users can restrict access to certain documents.
 The program also provides security measures and tools needed for compliance within many regulated industries, such as healthcare (e.g., HIPAA regulations) and those regulated by the FDA.

-The above features are incredibly useful for businesses.
+The above features are beneficial for businesses.
 Still, one that stands out above other collaboration systems is SharePoint’s ability to display metadata or a set of data that provides information about other data.

 The top benefits of Microsoft SharePoint